How To Grow Poblano Peppers From Seed To Harvest

 Planting Seeds

-As an easy rule of thumb, plant poblano seeds about -¼” deep in pre-moistened soil.
+As an easy rule of thumb, plant poblano seeds about -¼” deep in pre-moistened potting soil.
 You can plant in small seed cell containers to save space, or in medium sized containers such as 3.5″ nursery pots or solo cups.

 Planting pepper seeds